 The School Leader is responsible for the development of additional regulations and procedures regarding student conduct needed to maintain proper behavior in schools under their supervision.
 All such regulations and procedures shall be consistent with Board-adopted discipline policies.

 Teachers have the authority and responsibility to make and enforce necessary rules for internal governance in the classroom, subject to review by the School Leader.
-The Board expects each teacher to maintain a satisfactory standard of conduct in the classroom, while meeting the needs of all students.
+The Board expects each teacher to maintain a satisfactory standard of conduct in the classroom.
 All LEA staff is required to enforce LEA policies, regulations and procedures in a manner that is fair and developmentally appropriate and that considers the student and the individual circumstances involved.

 All employees of the LEA shall annually receive instruction related to the specific contents of the LEA’s discipline policy and any interpretations necessary to implement the provisions of the policy in the course of their duties including, but not limited to, approved methods of dealing with acts of school violence, disciplining students with disabilities and instruction in the necessity and requirements for confidentiality.